oslabs-beta/trydent/README.md

 ### Code Commenting Guidelines
 Please ensure that your code follows JSDoc standards for commenting.
 This makes it easier for other developers to understand the purpose and functionality of your code.
 JSDoc is a markup language used to annotate JavaScript source code files.
 You can find more information about JSDoc and its syntax in the official [JSDoc documentation](https://jsdoc.app/).

-When writing comments, please follow these guidelines:

-- Use complete sentences and proper grammar.
-- Use simple language that is easy to understand.
-- Explain what a function, variable, or block of code does and how it is used.
-- Use clear and concise language to describe any parameters, return values, or side effects of a function.

 Example:
 ```js